Home > Web Development > Enable userdir Apache module on Ubuntu Linux and other Debian based distributions

 Enable userdir Apache module on Ubuntu Linux and other Debian based distributions

-Apache logoLately I’ve spent a lot of time on web programming using open source based technologies like PHP, MySQL and PostgreSQL.
+Apache logoLately I've spent a lot of time on web programming using open source based technologies like PHP, MySQL and PostgreSQL.
 This works really great on Linux because every tool you need for web programing is right there a few keystrokes away using your favorite distribution and package manager.
 One essential thing you need to setup for web programming is localhost web server serving files inside your home directory.
-I’ve already wrote about one method of making Apache web server work this way in my following article:
+I've wrote about one method of making Apache web server work this way in my following article:

 In this article I will show you how to do the same thing in another way by enabling Apache module called userdir on Debian based distributions like Ubuntu.
 The official definition of userdir is that “this module allows user-specific directories to be accessed using the http://example.com/~user/ syntax”.
 So lets get started…